ptmt/ptmt.github.com/_posts/2015-01-26-facebook-flow-on-server-and-client.md

 Harmony is becoming less and less necessary these days, thanks to IO.js.

-The same task is usually more complicated for the client due to reasons of transforming, packaging, caching, minimazing, sourcemapping, etc. So for clients, you can use Flow with the independent task:
+The same task is usually more complicated for the client due to reasons of transforming, packaging, caching, minimizing, source mapping, etc. So for clients, you can use Flow with the independent task:

 ```javascript
 // check code on gulp watch